weixian-zhang/Azure-Workbench/README.md

 <br/>
 <br/>

 **Prerequisite before deployment**

-Workbench requires either the Azure AD Global Admin, App Admin or Cloud App Admin \
+Workbench requires either your Azure AD Global Admin, App Admin or Cloud App Admin \
 to grant [admin consent](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent) so that Workbench can retrieve your Subscription, Resource Group and deploy diagrams to your Azure subscriptions.
 After Sign-In and admin consent granted, select Subscription to deploy diagram.

 <img src="./imgs/deploy-subselect.png" width="600" height="250">

 **Share & discuss Azure deployment properties**

 Even if you don't wish to deploy diagrams, you can still use Workbench to share and discuss deployment properties
 to your team mates and customers.
 This can greatly reduce deployment errors and better improve implementation experience.

 <img src="./imgs/draw-resourcevalidation.png" width="600" height="250">
 </br>
 </br>